What is Stock Halt?

-- Crucial news or information, be it positive or negative about the company in the market.
+- Important news or information, be it positive or negative, about the company in the market.

 - SEC may impose regulatory imposition and prohibit the stock from doing business on rounds of doubt or fraudulent activities.

-- An occasion when huge or materialistic changes happen to the financial health of the company.
+- An occasion when massive or materialistic changes happen to the financial health of the company.

-- To provide the entire market participant to be aware of some significant information about a stock or security.
+- To provide the entire market participant to be aware of some vital information about a stock or security.